 Critical Status:

-In 1995, The Hospital was selected for preservation in the US National Film Registry as being deemed “culturally, historically, or aesthetically significant”.
+In 1995, The Hospital was selected for preservation in the U.S. National Film Registry as being deemed “culturally, historically, or aesthetically significant”.